RAbraham/jaya/README.md

 There are many benefits here:
 * We can see the flow of data through the pipeline more easily.
 We see that a `s1` bucket feeds into a `CopyS3Lambda` which writes to a `s2` bucket
 * In the CloudFormation Script above, we just see that the lambda code was zipped and placed in an s3 bucket.
 How do we know which piece of code and from where.
-In the python code above, we can use the `Goto Definition` feature in many editors and instantly look at the lambda code
+In the Python code above, we can use the `Goto Definition` feature in many editors and instantly look at the lambda code
 * We have a class which represents a lambda function i.e. `AWSLambda` (`CopyS3Lambda` internally creates an `AWSLambda` instance).
 We now have a *language* to describe a Lambda as a Python class.

     - We can share AWSLambda in libraries.
 We could create a `S3ToFirehoseLambda` and share it!